MIDL-Conference/midl-website-builder/README.md

 The builder produces minified HTML.
 This can be turned off with the `--no-minify` switch.
 The produced HTML can optinally also be prettified with the `--prettify` switch.
 These are mainly intended for debugging purposes and not for a production environment.

+The `--server` switch will trigger the builder to start a HTTP server on port 8000 after the build has finished.
+This can be used for local testing.

 ## Features and expected structure